-Fire Emblem Heroes – Tap Battle: Illusory Dungeon – #6, Summer of Heroes
+Fire Emblem Heroes – Tap Battle: Illusory Dungeon – #7, Festival of Heroes

 Fire Emblem Heroes – Tap Battle: Illusory Dungeon – Next or Upcoming events

-The 6th Tap Battle: Illusory Dungeon event for Fire Emblem Heroes is called “Summer of Heroes”, and it takes place from July 11th to August 11th.
+The 7th Tap Battle: Illusory Dungeon event for Fire Emblem Heroes is called “Festival of Heroes”, and it takes place from August 11th to September 9th.

 During that time, there’s sets of Daily Special Quests for you to tackle, with different rewards every time.
 And starting on August 14th, there will even be two types of Tap Battle quests for you to clear.
 Make sure you check out the Events and Content Updates page for details about those quests.
 Both types of quests are live until August 25th.

 All stages are not available right from the beginning, but are added regularly as the event progresses: